n1nj4sec/pupy/README.md

 # Pupy
-Pupy is an opensource, multi-platform (Windows, Linux, OSX, Android) Remote Administration Tool with an embedded Python interpreter, allowing its modules to load python packages from memory and transparently access remote python objects.
-Pupy can communicate using different transports and have a bunch of cool features & modules.
-On Windows, Pupy uses reflective dll injection and leaves no traces on disk.
+Pupy is an opensource, multi-platform (Windows, Linux, OSX, Android), multi function RAT (Remote Administration Tool) mainly written in python.
+It features a all-in-memory execution guideline and leaves very low footprint.
+Pupy can communicate using various transports, migrate into processes (reflective injection), load remote python code, python packages and python C-extensions from memory.
+Pupy modules can transparently access remote python objects using rpyc to perform various interactive tasks.
+Pupy can generate payloads in multiple formats like PE executables, reflective DLLs, pure python files, apk, ...
+When you package a payload, you can choose to embbed python scriptlets to perform various tasks offline (without requiring a session), like adding persistence, starting a keylogger, detecting a sandbox, ...

 ## Features
 - On windows, the Pupy payload is compiled as a reflective DLL and the whole python interpreter is loaded from memory.
 Pupy does not touch the disk :)